Pittsburgh-NEH-Institute/eXistentializer/README.md

 This file is not needed to build or install an eXist-db *xar* package, but it is needed to support real-time synchronization between files edited in VSCode and running instance of eXist-db.
 Users who do not use VSCode can either edit *initializer.sh* to remove the block of code that creates this file or simply delete *.exist.json* after it is created.

+## Optional files

+Optional files are generated when the user sets the value of `create_directory_structure` to "true" in the *properties.txt* configuration file.
+If **eXistentializer** is re-run over an existing repository, the script does not overwrite existing content.
+Optional file structure assumes a model-view-controller (MVC) architecture, where XQuery in a *modules* subdirectory creates the model, XQuery or XSLT in a *views* subdirectory creates the view.
+A *controller.xql* file is included.
+All optional directories and files should be edited according to the user's project requirements (Siegel and Retter, *eXist*, 197ff).

+### *modules* and *modules/lib.xql*

+The *modules* subdirectory contains a sample XQuery library (*lib.xql*) with one function.
+This function is used in the sample test (see below).

+### *views*

+The *views* subdirectory contains an empty *.gitkeep* file, which the user should delete when adding their own content.

+### *data*

+The *data* subdirectory contains an empty *.gitkeep* file, which the user should delete when adding their own content.

+### *controller.xql* (under construction)

+The *controller.xql* file implements an MVC architecture that uses the *modules* and *views* subdirectories.
+The user should revise or replace as needed.

+### *tests* (includes two files)

+The *tests* subdirectory includes *test-suite.xq* and *test-runner.xq*.
+The user writes tests in *test-suite.xq* and runs the tests by executing *test-runner.xq* in eXide or VSCode.
+The user tests functions that are declared in *lib.xql* or any other XQuery library module they specify in *test-runner.xq*.
+Testing is included in the [eXist-db documentation](http://exist-db.org).

 ## Credit
+* **eXistentializer** is part of "Advanced digital editing: modeling the text and making the edition", a 2022 Institute for Advanced Topics in the Digital Humanities awarded by the NEH Office of Digital Humanities (ODH) and co-funded by the NEH Division of Research Programs.
+Any views, findings, conclusions, or recommendations expressed in materials developed for this project do not necessarily represent those of the National Endowment for the Humanities.
+* Parts of **eXistentializer** make use of code from [**generator-exist**](https://github.com/eXist-db/generator-exist) under an [MIT license](LICENSE-MIT.md).